 There's a better way.

 The right auto-categorization system handles 95% of transactions automatically, learns from your patterns, and gives you time back for things that actually matter.
-Best of all, it runs entirely in Google Sheets—no bank uploads, no subscription fees, no wondering who has access to your spending data.
+Best of all, it runs entirely in Google Sheets—no bank uploads, no subscription fees, no wondering who has access to your financial data.

 The Hidden Time Cost

-Average Transaction Processing:
+Average Transaction Processing Time:

 - Read transaction description: 15 seconds